 Bank transfer (ACH): None, bank fees may apply

 No matter what exchange you choose, it's important to verify that it's available in Kentucky.
-Some states have strict requirements, while others simply require a money transmitter license.
-FTX US is not available in Kentucky, so watch out for that.
+Some states have strict requirements, while others simply require a money transmitter license. partner is not available in Kentucky, so watch out for that.
 Once you've settled on an exchange, you're required to complete "know your consumer" (KYC) requirements, which involves your name and proof of identification.
-You may also need to prove your address by uploading something like a utility bill, a credit card statement or a government benefits statement.
+You may also need to prove your address by uploading something like , a mortgage statement or an insurance bill.

 General steps to signing up with an exchange include: